-In this article, I would consolidate 8 aspects about cross border eCommerce China that you have to check out before starting the business.
+In this article, I would consolidate 8 aspects of cross-border eCommerce China that you have to check out before starting the business.
 By the end of this piece, you can learn the different CBEC landscapes, duty and tax regulation, marketing, etc. All in all, you can roll out this module to research a new entry market other than China.

 - Cross-border eCommerce and General Trade: Legal Entity and Tax